-- We encourage all families to utilize curbside drop-off and pick-up throughout the school year. - Parents of Cottage age students (2.5 to 3.5) are required to park and bring their children into the cottage.
-Priority parking will be given to Cottage parents along the wooden fence that borders the traffic circle on the right, and in the mornings between the cones on the cottage side of the loop.
-Please use the cross walk to cross the parking lot for safety purposes. - Parents of Early Childhood age students (ages 3.5 to 4.5) may park and walk their children in each morning.
-Please park along the wooden fence circle and walk children to their classes.
-Please use the cross walk for safety purposes. - At any time, if a parent feels the need to park and walk a child to the Lower School, please do so.
-Please park along the wooden fence that borders the traffic circle on the right.
-Please use the cross walk for safety purposes.
+- We encourage all families to utilize curbside drop-off and pick-up throughout the school year. - Parents of Cottage-age students are required to park and bring their children into the cottage.
+Priority parking will be given to Cottage parents along the fence that borders the traffic circle on the right, and in the mornings between the cones on the cottage side of the loop.
+Please use the crosswalk to cross the parking lot for safety purposes. - Parents of Pre-Kindergarten and Early Kindergarten students may park and walk their children each morning.
+Please park along the fence circle and walk the children to their classes.
+Please use the crosswalk for safety purposes. - At any time, if a parent feels the need to park and walk a child to Kindergarten or Lower School, please do so.
+Please park along the fence that borders the traffic circle on the right.
+Please use the crosswalk for safety purposes.